hanhanhan-kim/vidtools/README.md

 #### `undistort`

+<details><summary> Click for details. </summary>
-<details><summary> This command undistorts videos by calibrating a checkerboard `.mp4` video or a folder of checkerboard `.jpg` images.
+This command undistorts videos by calibrating a checkerboard `.mp4` video or a folder of checkerboard `.jpg` images.
 This command can take a long time, if a lot of checkerboards are found.
 For this reason, if you wish to cut on compute time, I recommend inputting a folder of a few checkerboard `.jpg` images, rather than a whole checkerboard `.mp4` video.
-The number of internal corners on the checkerboard's rows and columns are interchangeable. </summary>
+The number of internal corners on the checkerboard's rows and columns are interchangeable.

 - `board` (string): Path to the input calibration video of the checkerboard.
 Must _not_ be called `checkerboards`.
 Must be an `.mp4` file or a folder of `.jpg`s.
 If a `.pkl` file for the calibration already exists, it should be in the same directory that the `board_vid` video is in.
 - `framerate` (integer): Framerate of `board_vid` video and `target` videos, in Hz.
 If `board_vid` is a path to a directory of `.jpg`s, then `framerate` applies only to the videos specified by `target`.
 The fact that this argument accepts only a single integer means that both the `board_vid` and `target` videos must have the same framerate.